Gum Disease Treatment in Tinley Park, IL

 Gum Disease and the Connection to Heart Disease and Even Stroke

-Recent medical research has led many doctors to reach a shocking conclusion: gum disease, stroke, and heart disease are linked.
+Recent medical research has led many doctors to reach a shocking conclusion: periodontitis, stroke, and heart disease are linked.
 Because heart disease is usually fatal, it is clear that gum disease is a very serious matter.
 The American Dental Association has estimated 8 out of 10 Americans have periodontal (gum) disease.
 If this were some other affliction, such as AIDS or tuberculosis, it would be considered of epidemic proportions.
 Many dentists think it is just that.
 They also knew gum disease wouldn’t be labeled epidemic because “no one ever dies from it.”
 The worst-case scenario is that you lose teeth.
 Not pleasant – but certainly not life threatening.
 However, that has all changed.

 For Some Good News